andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 > Methods, which do not change the balance of the syndicate and do not claim free floating staker rewards, do not
 > affect `previewUnclaimedETHAsFreeFloatingStaker`.

-The `rewardPreviewUnclaimedETHAsCollateralizedSlotOwner` methods satisfies two properties, analogous to those of `previewUnclaimedETHAsFreeFloatingStaker`, but for collateralized SLOT owners instead of free floating stakers:
+The `previewUnclaimedETHAsCollateralizedSlotOwner` method satisfies two properties, analogous to those of `previewUnclaimedETHAsFreeFloatingStaker`, but for collateralized SLOT owners instead of free floating stakers:

 > When a reward is received, then `previewUnclaimedETHAsCollateralizedSlotOwner` is increased